 World Archery is committed to fighting doping within the sport of archery.
+Cheating of any kind of not tolerated.
 Although the sport historically does not have a problem with doping, initiatives are taken to protect the integrity of clean athletes in archery through education and awareness.

 World Archery’s Shoot Clean campaign was launched to tie in with the World Anti-Doping Agency’s “Say NO!
 To Doping” initiative.

-It is a clear and striking brand, using the WADA green, that is heavily displayed at world championships, the Archery World Cup and other international events.
+It is a clear and striking brand, using the the World Anti-Doping Agency green, that is heavily displayed at world championships, the Archery World Cup and other international events.

 Shoot Clean is an awareness building programme, designed to encourage archers to continue fighting doping and remain clean athletes themselves.